 Nightlife in Da Nang

-If you’re coming from Thailand then your idea of nightlife might be completely different.
-Da Nang is a very relaxed city with a bit different type of nightlife than in places like Phnom Penh or Bangkok.
+Da Nang is a very relaxed city featuring a different type of nightlife than in places like Phnom Penh or Bangkok.
 There is a ‘pub street’ with dozens of pubs playing loud music on the banks of Han River.
-It’s a pretty cool area to drink with friends, play some pool and enjoy music.
-In Da Nang, locals love to have Nhau which translates to drink and eat without any certain reason.
+It’s a pretty cool spot to drink with friends, play some pool and enjoy western music.
+Locals love to have Nhau which translates to drinking and eating without any certain reason.
 There are countless of Nhau restaurants around An Thuong and beachside area where you can enjoy delicious Vietnamese food with a glass of beer always full.
 I really enjoy walking around My Khe beach during the night that completely changes its vibe.

 If you’re looking for a relaxed atmosphere and live music, I can’t recommend An Thuong area more.
 There are a few places with cheap beers, a vibrant bunch of people, live music and thematic events.
 I suggest checking Crazy Cat’s or Heaven bar (literally next to each other).
 A bottle of domestic beer costs around 20,000 VND in the bars around Da Nang.

 Are you looking for a rooftop bar?
 I recommend Alacarte or Novotel for stunning views, swimming pools, nice music and a good selection of drinks.
 The beer in Alacarte costs 80,000 VND, but they have a happy hour where you get two beers for the price of one (3 – 6 pm).